Pure-Scale/pure_scale_widgets/README.md

 - `PSLoaderWidget` - A loader widget that displays a loading indicator.
 - `PSShimmerLoaderWidget` - A shimmer loader widget that displays a shimmer loading effect.

+### JSON View Widgets

+- `PSJsonView` - A widget that displays JSON data in either vertical or horizontal layout.
+- `PSJsonViewDemo` - A demo widget showcasing the usage of PSJsonView.

+## Usage Examples

+### PSCardWidget